-- An accurate national labelling system for foods and other products identifying cruelty-free, free-range, organic, and free from content derived from habitat destruction, such as palm oil.
+- An accurate national labelling system for foods and other products identifying cruelty-free, organic, or free-range products, species-specific fish, and products free from content derived from habitat destruction, such as palm oil.

 - The abolition of the cruel or inhumane use of animals for sport, recreation or entertainment, including the use or display of animals in circuses.

-- The most humane and effective means available to be used in the control of introduced and pest species, including humane population management methods.
+- The most humane, effective means available to be used in the control of introduced species, including humane population management methods.